ctschroeder/tutorials/google-my-maps-basics.md

 It works best in the CHROME browser.

+Created for the University of Oklahoma's Introduction to Digital Humanities course.
+It lives online at https://github.com/ctschroeder/tutorials/blob/master/google-my-maps-basics.md .
+Last updated 3/7/2021.

 ## 1. Upload Your Data

 For this tutorial, use will use the same [Cushman Collection dataset about photographs at Indiana University](https://www.dropbox.com/s/38yz4c64b7wb1w7/cushman-collection-lat-long-disagg.csv?dl=0) we used for Tableau.
 Download the file as a csv.